Rocket City SGO’s Board of Directors consists of professionals and stakeholders from the Tennessee Valley community.

-Brad Garland, Founder of RCSGO, is a CPA by trade and an Auburn graduate.
+Brad Garland, Founder of RCSGO, is a CPA at Brand Blackwell and an Auburn graduate.
 He’s actively involved philanthropically in his community and seeks to make a difference whenever possible.
 He has a beautiful wife and family.
 Together their children are Brad’s daily inspiration and it’s his desire to leave a legacy of hope and resources for future leaders.

 Kelly Martin – Co-Founder, Tutor Coordinator

 With a background in elementary education, this 5th grade teacher turned temporary “stay-at-home-mom” found it easy to say “Yes!” to Brad Garland’s invitation to help start Rocket City SGO.
 Every teacher knows that a child’s first and most important teachers are “Mom and Dad,” and Kelly’s favorite part about the organization is the opportunity to connect with families.
 Kelly shares, “I know how crucial it is for a child to have a solid educational foundation; my teacher’s heart will always fight for that.
 But assisting the parents(s) as they advocate for their child is a very special honor.”